Sarah: In popular culture

 'Sarah' is also the title of one of Wales' best known hymns.
 Here are the first few opening bars, sung by the Pontarddulais Male Voice Choir.

-Sarah has been featured in several novels, and she is the central character in Sarah by Orson Scott Card in the Women of Genesis series, Sarai: A Novel by Jill Eileen Smith, and Sarah: A Novel by Marek Halter, and Song of Sarai by Zannah Martin.
+Sarah has been featured in several novels, and she is the central character in Sarah by Orson Scott Card in the Women of Genesis series, Sarai: A Novel by Jill Eileen Smith (2012), and Sarah: A Novel by Marek Halter, and Song of Sarai by Zannah Martin.
 In the Christian fiction novel Redeeming Love by Francine Rivers, the protagonist, called "Angel" throughout the duration of the story, is barren.
 At the end of the book, she reveals that her birth name is "Sarah" to her husband, who takes the revelation as a promise from God that they will one day be able to have children.
 Sarah is also the focus of one of several stories collected in Sarah and After by Lynne Reid Banks.

 In the 1994 film Abraham, Sarah is portrayed by Barbara Hershey.

 Sarah is also a subject discussed in nonfiction books.
 In Twelve Extraordinary Women by Pastor John F. MacArthur, her life and story is analyzed along with that of Eve, Rahab, Ruth, Hannah, the Virgin Mary, Anna the Prophetess, the Samaritan woman at the well, Mary of Bethany, Martha, Mary Magdalene, and Lydia of Thyatira.
-Sarah appears in Slightly Bad Girls of the Bible: Flawed Women Loved by a Flawless God by Liz Curtis Higgs alongside several other biblical women.
+Sarah appears alongside several other biblical women in Slightly Bad Girls of the Bible: Flawed Women Loved by a Flawless God by Liz Curtis Higgs.